 With unique value content, you can also achieve great success here and attract people to your shop.

-A great advantage of Pinterest is that you can add a link to each pin.
-This means that users can go directly from a pin to your shop.
-With Rich Pins, you can even display more product information, such as the price and description.
+A great advantage of Pinterest is that you can add a link to each pin, so users can go directly from a pin to your store.
+With Rich Pins, you can even display more product information, such as price and description.